orkhanahmadov/laravel-goldenpay/README.md

 Because of this, make sure you add payment model as dependency to your event class constructor signature or you can extend `Orkhanahmadov\LaravelGoldenpay\Events\PaymentEvent` class which already has payment model as dependency.

-Setting specific payment event to "null" disables that event without interrupting others.
+Setting specific payment event to `null` disables that event without interrupting others.

 ### Testing